taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.wait_event`

 Waits until an event primitive transitions to a signaled state.
-The awaited event *must* be signaled by an external procedure or an previous invocation to `function.reset_event`; otherwise, an undefined behavior would occur.
+The awaited event *must* be signaled by an external procedure or a previous invocation to `function.reset_event`; otherwise, an undefined behavior would occur.

 `function.submit`